bharath0091/search/README.md

 <li>Used Functional and reactive programming</li>

 <li>Principles like program to abstraction, separate concerns are used</li>

+<li>I didn't create a separate handler for serving static content.
+Because spring boot has a handler already to serve content from  public folder which is on classpath.</li>

 <li>I couldn’t get to the response time metrics.
 This can be done using spring actuator</li>
 </ul>